 - Instability, loss of balance, stiffness and loss of flexibility/range of motion

-The type of PRP treatment that I recommend most is through the Regenexx clinic.
+The type of PRP therapy that I recommend most is through the Regenexx clinic.
 I have personally used Regenexx, after suffering from a herniated disc lifting weights as well an injured shoulder, as has my wife for overcoming her past injuries.
 (In particular, I went to see Dr. Chris Centeno, Dr. John Schultz and Dr. John Pitts, who run the Regenexx clinic located in the Cayman Islands.
 I consider these three doctors to have the most researched stem-cell and PRP clinic in the world.)

 What Is Platelet Rich Plasma (PRP)?